Intro to Scenarios

 Examples of Available Scenarios

-Outdoo offers a wide range of predefined scenarios to choose from.
-These cover different roleplay types such as Cold Call, Discovery, Warm Call, Renewal, and more.
+Outdoo offers a wide range of predefined scenarios to choose from, covering different roleplay types such as Cold Call, Discovery, Warm Call, Renewal, and more.

 Common Scenario Categories